-In my opinion, the information given in the explanatory foreword for the financial year for which the financial statements are prepared is consistent with the financial statements.
+In our opinion, the information given in the explanatory foreword for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which I report by exception
+Matters on which we report by exception

-I report to you if:
+We report to you if:

-- in my opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; - I issue a report in the public interest under section 8 of the Audit Commission Act 1998; - I designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Council to consider it at a public meeting and to decide what action to take in response; or - I exercise any other special powers of the auditor under the Audit Commission Act 1998.
+- in our opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007 and the December 2012 addendum; - we issue a report in the public interest under section 8 of the Audit Commission Act 1998: - we designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Council to consider it at a public meeting and to decide what action to take in response; or - we exercise any other special powers of the auditor under the Audit Commission Act 1998.

-I have nothing to report in these respects.
+We have nothing to report in these respects.

-Conclusion on Council's arrangements for securing economy, efficiency and effectiveness in the use of resources
+Conclusion on North Tyneside Council's arrangements for securing economy, efficiency and effectiveness in the use of resources

-Respective responsibilities of the Council and the auditor
+Respective responsibilities of North Tyneside Council and the auditor

-The Council is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.
+North Tyneside Council is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.

-I am required under Section 5 of the Audit Commission Act 1998 to satisfy myself that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-The Code of Audit Practice issued by the Audit Commission requires me to report to you my conclusion relating to proper arrangements, having regard to relevant criteria specified by the Audit Commission.
+We are required under Section 5 of the Audit Commission Act 1998 to satisfy ourselves that North Tyneside Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+The Code of Audit Practice issued by the Audit Commission requires us to report to you our conclusion relating to proper arrangements, having regard to relevant criteria specified by the Audit Commission.

-I report if significant matters have come to my attention which prevent me from concluding that the Council has put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-I am not required to consider, nor have I considered, whether all aspects of the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.
+We report if significant matters have come to our attention which prevent us from concluding that North Tyneside Council has put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We are not required to consider, nor have we considered, whether all aspects of North Tyneside Council's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.